How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 The alternative is rather bleak since your site and server would shut down completely when your resources are exhausted.
 With cloud hosting, this isn’t an issue.

-The biggest difference between Cloudways and the major cloud hosting platforms out there, such as Amazon Web Services (AWS) or Google Compute Engine (GCE), is that Cloudways is the bridge between the major hosts.
+The biggest difference between Cloudways and the major cloud hosting platforms out there, such as Amazon Web Services (AWS) or Google Compute Engine (GCE), is that Cloudways is the bridge between the major cloud providers.

 Once you’ve made your choice, your new cloud server is set up for you in about 15 minutes, sometimes less.
 Awesome!